AdaCore/spark2014/lrm/source/subprograms.rst

 variable*.
 Therefore a function call cannot introduce aliasing and are excluded from the anti-aliasing rules given below for procedure calls.

+.. todo:: Relax rules for aliasing based on the following paragraph.

+In |SPARK|, it is not allowed in a call to pass as parameters references to overlapping locations, when at least one of the parameters is of mode ``out`` or ``in out``, unless the other parameter is of mode ``in`` and by-copy.
+Likewise, it is not allowed in a call to pass as ``out`` or ``in out`` parameter a reference to some location which overlaps with any global parameter of the subprogram.
+Finally, it is not allowed in a call to pass as ``in`` or ``in out`` parameter a reference to some location which overlaps with a global parameter of mode ``out`` or ``in out`` of the subprogram, unless the parameter is of mode ``in`` and by-copy.

 The ``moded_items`` which are *global* to a procedure have to be determined.
 These may be obtained from an explicit ``global_aspect``